Westover-Strategy/westover-strategy-website/hugo/content/perspectives/insights/strategic-planning-for-busy-people.md

 ---
-type: "insight"
+type: insight
-title: Strategic Planning For Busy People
+title: Strategic Planning For Busy Executives
+date: '2017-10-02T17:20:04-07:00'
 header_image: /static/images/uploads/grand-central-station.jpg
-date: '2017-10-02T17:20:04-07:00'
 ---
 If your organization is like many, you may recognize the importance of strategic planning, yet struggle to find the time and resources to do it effectively.
 The day-to-day whirlwind keeps intruding and short-term pressures dominate your day, demanding a “heads down” focus.
 Still, somewhere in the back of your mind, are fears that you may get blindsided because you have not carved out the time to look ahead thoughtfully.<!--more-->